pydrake.symbolic

 Generates a LaTeX string representation of M with floating point coefficients displayed using precision.

-pydrake.symbolic.uninterpreted_function(name: str, arguments: List[pydrake.symbolic.Expression]) pydrake.symbolic.Expression
+pydrake.symbolic.uninterpreted_function(name: str, arguments: list[pydrake.symbolic.Expression]) pydrake.symbolic.Expression

 Constructs an uninterpreted-function expression with name and arguments.
 An uninterpreted function is an opaque function that has no other property than its name and a list of its arguments.
 This is useful to applications where it is good enough to provide abstract information of a function without exposing full details.
 Declaring sparsity of a system is a typical example.